 To be able to do this, they have honed their ability to learn from everything they do, be adaptable in their thinking and approach, therefore become resilient.
-All of these attributes have been greatly discussed and there are many good books on each.
+These attributes have been greatly discussed and there are many good books on each.
 However, it basically all boils down to this: thriving organizations have the ability to adapt to changing situations.

-When these attributes are not in place, there is great danger for these businesses to become fixated on ‘what’ they do.
+When these attributes are not in place, there is danger for these businesses to become fixated on what they do.
 When the world inevitably changes, so do their fortunes.

 Until quartz technology was made available for wristwatches in the late ‘60s and early ‘70s.
-To cut a long story short, the Swiss watch industry seemed to be fixated by What they did (making mechanical timepieces), it largely ignored this new technology, even when directly offered it.
+The Swiss watch industry seemed to be fixated by what they did, making mechanical timepieces and largely ignored this new technology, even when directly offered it.

-Arguably, had the Swiss watch industry been sourced from their Higher Purpose, (to be at the leading edge of timekeeping and to develop constantly time keeping accuracy) rather than sourced from What they did (make exceptional mechanical timepieces), there might have been a different, less painful.
+Arguably, had the Swiss watch industry been sourced from their Higher Purpose, to be at the leading edge of timekeeping accuracy and to develop constantly, rather than sourced from what they did, make exceptional mechanical timepieces, there might have been a different, less painful outcome.

-Well, in addition to many of the staples that ordinary organisations have in place, such as a clear strategy, a sound business model, great people and efficient processes, we have noticed thriving organisations have five other attributes that enable them to Develop Constantly.
+In addition to many of the staples that ordinary organisations have in place, a clear strategy, a sound business model, great people and efficient processes.
+We have noticed thriving organisations have five other attributes that enable them to Develop Constantly.